Jordan Roland: College career

 Roland played sparingly in his freshman season at George Washington.
 As a sophomore, he averaged 6.7 points per game, before requesting his release from the program.
 Roland transferred to Northeastern and sat out one season due to National Collegiate Athletic Association transfer rules.
 On November 9, 2018, Roland scored a junior season-high 35 points, shooting 7-of-10 from three-point range, in an 81–71 win over Harvard.
 As a junior, he averaged 14.6 points per game, setting a single-season school record with 99 three-pointers, and was named to the Third Team All-Colonial Athletic Association (CAA).
 In his senior debut, on November 5, 2019, Roland scored a then-career-high 39 points in a 72–67 victory over Boston University.
 In the following game, he scored a career-high and school-record 42 points in an 84–79 win over Harvard, two days before being named Lou Henson National Player of the Week.
 As a senior, Roland averaged 21.9 points per game, which led the CAA and ranked 10th in the NCAA Division I, and posted six 30-point games.
 He was named to the First Team All-CAA and left as Northeastern's all-time leader in free throw percentage (.890).

 Professional career

 In February 2021, Jordan signed with Valur of the Icelandic Úrvalsdeild karla.
 On 8 March, he scored 35 points against Reykjavík rivals ÍR.
 It was Valur's first victory against KR since 1999.

 On July 16, 2021, he has signed with Rostock Seawolves of the German ProA.
+He later helped the team to promote to the Basketball Bundesliga.